awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 The maximum amount of local storage for the AWS IoT Greengrass system component logs\.

 `lambda-space`
-The maximum amount of local storage for Lambda logs\.
+The maximum amount of local storage for Lambda function logs\.

 `lambda-count`
 The number of deployed Lambda functions\.